-Green infrastructure can be a cost-effective approach to improve water quality and help communities stretch their infrastructure investments further by providing multiple environmental, economic, and community benefits.
-On this page, learn more about how other communities have realized cost savings through their green infrastructure programs as well as about tools you can use to inform your own cost-benefit analysis.
+Green infrastructure can be a cost-effective approach to improve water quality and help communities stretch their infrastructure investments further by providing multiple environmental, economic, and community benefits also known as the triple bottom line.
+On this page, learn more about how other communities have estimated the costs and benefits of their green infrastructure programs as well as the tools you can use to inform your own cost-benefit analysis.

 On this page:

 Cost comparison is the most common method for assessing the economic impacts of green infrastructure.
 The two basic approaches to cost analysis address: